 Girl Scout Gold Award

 Because there are a good number of young ladies from Girl Scouts that have joined Venturing, a request was made to BSA to issue a Gold Award knot for any girl who earned the award in Girl Scouts.
-BSA chose not to issue a knot but allowed girls to wear some identification for the award on the Venturing uniform.
+BSA chose not to issue a knot but allowed girls to wear some identification for the award on the Venturing uniform (this is referenced at the bottom of page 9 on the left side on filestore.scouting.org/filestore/pdf/33066/33066_Section_1_WEB.pdf).
 Many have chosen to wear the knot to the right which represents the highest award in Girl Scouts even though it is not an official BSA knot.
 However, there has been spirited debate as to whether it is within uniform code to wear anything but the official Gold Award pin.
-In any case, if you are interested in this knot, you are welcome to contact me at TheHiker@SageVenture.com (can't respond unless you do).
+In any case, if you are interested in this knot, you are welcome to contact me through my contact page (can't respond unless you do).

-It has come to my attention that ScoutStuff.org sells an Explorer recognition award for young adults who have earned the BSA Eagle or GSUSA Gold award.
-It can be seen here: www.scoutstuff.org/rib-es-gold-awd-bar.html.
+It has come to my attention that ScoutShop.org sells an Explorer recognition award for young adults who have earned the BSA Eagle or GSUSA Gold award.
+It can be seen here: scoutshop.org/catalog/product/view/id/758.
 I read this as a form of acknowledgement that BSA is glad to recognize young ladies for their accomplishment.

 This is a brief summary of square knot information.
-If you are have more interest in history, please visit "Illustrated History of BSA Square Knot Evolution and Private Issues."
-If you have any question, please feel free to e-mail Craig Murray, TheHiker@SageVenture.com.
-I promptly respond to all questions.
+If you are have more interest in history, please visit "Illustrated History of BSA Square Knot Evolution and Private Issues." orderform.xls

 This is not an official site of the Boy Scouts of America.
 The information is from research I have done and may not align with current BSA policy.